What are some common fibrocystic breast changes?

 You may also feel a more obvious general breast lumpiness as you enter middle age.
 That is when the glandular tissue in your breasts that makes milk gives way to softer, fatty tissue.

-Women with lumpy breasts may have other noncancerous, or benign, breast conditions.
+Women with lumpy breasts may have other noncancer (benign) breast conditions.

 Caring for your breasts